History Files

 c.1760s?
 BC

-The Yamutbal cede the city of Sadduwatum, the first station on the trading route from Ashur to Kanesh, to Ekallatum, suggesting that although the city's inhabitants are Yamutbal, the city itself is so close to Ekallatum as to naturally fall under its control.
+The Yamutbal tribe of Amorites cedes to Ekallatum the city of Sadduwatum, the first station on the trading route from Ashur to Kanesh, suggesting that although the city's inhabitants are Yamutbal, the city itself is so close to Ekallatum as to naturally fall under its control.
+Razama itself is a vassal of Zimri-Lim of Mari, powerful at this time.

 c.1766 BC